tatianaacostag/DevelopersDoc_site/content/pt/OrderID validation/_index.md

 * You must validate with your technical team whether the variable `orderId` is being stored in a database.
 If so, validate that the column in your database supports `Long-type` values.

 ### SDK Integration
-If are integrating with our services using the SDK, change the _**.jar**_ file of the current version of our SDK.
+If you are integrating with our services using the SDK, change the _**.jar**_ file of the current version of our SDK.

 <a href="http://developers.payulatam.com/sdk/java/payu-java-sdk-1.4.0.zip" target="_blank" class="payu-btn-green">Download SDK Java 1.4.0</a>